 Choosing a Recovery Partner

-Three operational questions: Do they have field agents who physically visit debtors (not just phone-based operations)?
+Three operational questions: Do they have field agents who physically visit debtors?
 Is their legal capability in-house or outsourced?
-And can they operate across all UAE emirates and — if your business is international — across multiple jurisdictions?
+Can they operate across all UAE emirates?
+Three commercial questions: Is the fee contingency-based?
+Do they provide regular portfolio reporting?
+Will they tell you honestly when a debt isn’t worth pursuing?

 Frequently Asked Questions